dcousin3/superb/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 In the above, the default summary statistic, the mean, is used.
-The error bars are, by default, the 95% confidence intervals.
+The error bars are, by default, the 95% confidence intervals (of the mean).
 These two choices can be changed with the `statistic` and the `errorbar` arguments.

-This second example explicitly indicates to display the `median` instead of the default `mean` summary statistics
+This second example explicitly indicates to display the `median` instead of the default `mean` summary statistics along with the default 95% confidence interval of the median here (the correct function is automatically selected):

 ``` r
 superb(len ~ dose + supp, ToothGrowth,